Application Form and Checklist

 |Test Type||Minimum Overall/Total Score Required|

-CEU charges a one-time application fee of 40 USD for each candidate irrespective of the number of programs applied to in the given admissions cycle.
+CEU charges a one-time application fee of EUR 30 for each candidate irrespective of the number of programs applied to in the given admissions cycle.
 The application fee is non-refundable: all applicants are subject to submit this fee regardless of nationality or financial status.
 The fee must be paid when the first application is submitted in the given admission cycle.

-- No other ways of payment than those listed above are available.
+- No other ways of payment are available.

 - Track the payment status online.